-This is a serious matter that points to systemic issues in the implementation of the PM-KISAN scheme at the ground level, despite clear objectives for timely and transparent delivery.
+This is a serious matter.
+It points to systemic issues in the implementation of the PM-KISAN scheme at the ground level.
+PM-KISAN Mismanagement is becoming an increasing concern.
+This occurs despite clear objectives for timely and transparent delivery.

-These inadequacies not only undermine the effectiveness of the scheme but also erode the trust of the farmers who depend on this vital support for their livelihoods.
+These inadequacies undermine the effectiveness of the scheme.
+They also erode the trust of the farmers who depend on this vital support for their livelihoods.

-Furthermore, the gaps in execution highlight the need for thorough oversight and accountability measures to ensure that the intended benefits reach those who need them most.
+Furthermore, the execution gaps show the need for thorough oversight.
+Accountability measures are essential to ensure that the intended benefits reach those who need them most.

 🛑 Bureaucratic Bottlenecks vs. Digital Dreams: The PM-KISAN Mismanagement Saga

-The Pradhan Mantri Kisan Samman Nidhi (PM-KISAN) scheme was designed to be a benchmark for Direct Benefit Transfer (DBT), aiming for swift, transparent delivery of financial aid to farmers.
-However, the experience of applicants in districts like Mirzapur, Uttar Pradesh, frequently exposes a severe disconnect between this digital vision and the bureaucratic reality.
+The Pradhan Mantri Kisan Samman Nidhi (PM-KISAN) scheme aims to set a benchmark for Direct Benefit Transfer (DBT).
+It delivers financial aid to farmers promptly.
+This ensures transparency.
+However, in districts like Mirzapur, Uttar Pradesh, applicants often reveal a significant gap.
+This is between the digital vision and the bureaucratic reality.
+(PM-KISAN Mismanagement)

-As highlighted in the CPGRAMS registration (No. DOAAC/E/2025/0045542), a critical issue has stalled the application of Keshav Pratap Singh (S/O Late Rajendra Pratap Singh): the farmer’s mandatory registration remains “Under Consideration” (विचाराधीन है) at the Deputy Director of Agriculture (DDA) office.
+As highlighted in the CPGRAMS registration (No. DOAAC/E/2025/0045542), a critical issue has stalled the application of Keshav Pratap Singh.
+He is the son of Late Rajendra Pratap Singh.
+The farmer’s mandatory registration remains “Under Consideration” (विचाराधीन है) at the Deputy Director of Agriculture (DDA) office.
 This persistent delay, often termed procrastination by the applicant, represents a breakdown in administrative accountability.

 The failure to process the registration, especially when other family members (Yogendra M.P.
 Singh, Mahesh Pratap Singh, and Aruna Pratap Singh) are already verified beneficiaries, points to three distinct areas of systemic mismanagement: